North Mackay

 Educational outcomes in North Mackay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
-This includes 10.2% in primary education, 8.5% in secondary education, and 3.3% pursuing tertiary education.
+Educational participation is notably high, with 27.7% of residents currently enrolled in formal education, including 10.2% in primary, 8.5% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education